-PORTFOLIO via WEBSITE: Due at the end of the semester.
-For this assignment, each student will present the minimum of one page on their website with the following information. o Artwork: to include all project images, idea book images, PowerPoint Source Presentation (links or embedded)
+• PORTFOLIO via WEBSITE: Due at the end of the semester.
+For this assignment, each student will present the minimum of one page on their website with the following information.

-o Artist Statement (max 1 page)
+o Artwork: to include all project images, idea book images, PowerPoint Source Presentation o Artist Statement (max 1 page)